 Above is a typical patch, as rendered by ModularGrid.
 (Click on it, or any of the thumbnails in this article, for a larger view.)
 It's actually the same patch for which I gave a block diagram earlier; a fairly typical subtractive synthesis patch.

 At the left, there's a USB/MIDI to modular interface module.
 Someone could plug a MIDI keyboard into that to control the synthesizer.
 Then "control voltage" (representing pitch) and "gate" (representing the state of a key being pressed or not) signals go into a multiple module, which is a simple cable splitter.
-The gate signal connects to the inputs of two ADSR envelope generators (Attack, Decay, Sustain, Release).
-These create control voltages that mimic the typical pattern of volume or harmonic in a note on an acoustic instrument: an initial burst (A - attack), then backing off (D - decay) to a steady level (S - sustain) and then falling away to silence (R - release).
+The gate signal connects to the inputs of two MSK 012 Transistor ADSR envelope generators (Attack, Decay, Sustain, Release); these particular modules are my own design, but the general concept of an ADSR envelope has long been standard in electronic music.
+The envelope generators create control voltages that mimic the typical pattern of volume or harmonic content in a note on an acoustic instrument: an initial burst (A - attack), then backing off (D - decay) to a steady level (S - sustain) and then falling away to silence (R - release).

 The signal taken out of the VCO is a sawtooth wave - a harsh, buzzy timbre with many harmonics.
 That is fed into the input of a low-pass filter (LPF, Low Pass Filter, or VCF, Voltage Controlled Filter), which chops off most of the harmonics for a more mellow sound.
 In the example I've used another of mine, the MSK 007 Leapfrog VCF.
 VCFs are another category in which there are many different products available from different manufacturers; the main selling point for mine is that it sounds different, because of a much sharper filter cutoff than most competitors.
 The filter also takes as input the same pitch-control voltage used by the oscillator, so that it can track, producing a timbre that doesn't vary much as the player chooses higher and lower notes on the keyboard.
 But it also takes a modulation input from one of the ADSR envelopes.
 So when the player first presses a key, the ADSR produces a relatively high voltage and the filter allows through a lot of harmonics.
 Then later in the same note, the ADSR's voltage is lower and the filter lets through fewer harmonics.
 The result will be notes that start harsh and then become more mellow - a typical sound of both acoustic and electronic instruments.